freeCodeCamp/guide/src/pages/bootstrap/bootstrap-forms/index.md

 ```

 ### Inline
-There is an option to set the checkboxes or radio buttons in a line.
+There is an option to set checkboxes or radio buttons in a line.
 This can get done by adding an extra class to the wrapper div ('.form-check') , '.form-check-inline'.

 ```html
 <div class="form-check form-check-inline">